How to Get Preapproved for a Mortgage

 To determine your eligibility for a mortgage, a lender will want to see your pay stubs, tax returns, W-2 forms, and proof of funds for your down payment.
 A lender will also do a hard credit check, which will have a small impact on your credit score.

-If you’re self-employed, be prepared to provide a two-year history of earnings to show lenders your long-term averages.
-And if you have a couple of steady paying clients that are the anchor of your business, letters affirming that relationship can’t hurt.
 If you have your paperwork in order, you can get preapproved quickly.
 Many mortgage lenders offer preapproval to buyers within 24 hours of a mortgage application submission.
+Some online-only lenders say they can provide a preapproval in minutes.

 - A driver's license or U.S. passport